mirceanton/mikrotik-terraform/README.md

 1. **I'm weird like that**: As someone who works in DevOps as my main gig, manual configurations (or ClickOps, as we also call it 😉), makes me cringe and I avoid it like the plague.
 I like defining configuration as code whenever possible since it makes it easy to reproduce and tweak this system.

-2. **Skill ~~Issue~~Development**: Working on this project provides a practical, hands-on opportunity to explore advanced Terraform features and patterns.
+2. **Skill ~~Issue~~Development**: Working on this project provides a practical, hands-on opportunity to explore advanced Terraform and Terragrunt features and patterns.
 Not to mention that breaking something takes my entire internet away until I fix it, and fixing it without internet may be tricker than you think.
 This forces me to think more carefully about the configuration before applying.

 3. **Because I can**: Not everything in life has to have a good reason.
 Sometimes reinventing the wheel just to learn or doing things for the heck of it are valid reasons.